-'''

-is matching klass(klass)
+is\matching\klass(klass)

 Detect whether given class directly defines itself as <module>.<klass>

 It can either be a <klass> that inherits from a test "symbol", like:

+'''

 'class FooTest(Test)'

+'''

 Or from an <module>.<klass> symbol, like in:

-'class FooTest(avocado.Test)'

-Return type bool

-iter_classes()

-Iterate through classes and keep track of imported avocado statements

-klass

-klass_imports

-mod

-mod imports

-module

-path

-avocado.core.safeloader.check_docstring_directive(docstring, directive)

-Checks if there's a given directive in a given docstring

-Return type bool

-avocado.core.safeloader.find_avocado_tests(path)

-Attempts to find Avocado instrumented tests from Python source files

-Parameters path (str) - path to a Python source code file

-Returns tuple where first item is dict with class name and additional info such as method names and

-tags; the second item is set of class names which look like avocado tests but are force-disabled.

-Return type tuple

-avocado.core.safeloader.find_class_and_methods(path,

-method_pattern=None,

-base_class=None)

-Attempts to find methods names from a given Python source file

-Parameters

-• path (str) - path to a Python source code file

-• method_pattern - compiled regex to match against method name

-• base_class (str or None) - only consider classes that inherit from a given base

-class (or classes that inherit from any class if None is given)

-Returns an ordered dictionary with classes as keys and methods as values

-Return type collections.OrderedDict

-avocado.core.safeloader.find_python_unittests(path)

-'''

-This is a simpler, albeit more strict and correct, alternative version to find\class\and\methods(), in the sense that it checks for the (immediate) module name base class name.

-Parameters path (str) - path to a Python source code file
+''' 'class FooTest(avocado.Test)' Return type bool iter_classes() Iterate through classes and keep track of imported avocado statements klass klass_imports mod mod_imports module path avocado.core.safeloader.check_docstring_directive(docstring, directive) Checks if there's a given directive in a given docstring Return type bool avocado.core.safeloader.find_avocado_tests(path) Attempts to find Avocado instrumented tests from Python source files Parameters path (str) - path to a Python source code file Returns tuple where first item is dict with class name and additional info such as method names and tags; the second item is set of class names which look like avocado tests but are force-disabled.
+Return type tuple method_pattern=None, avocado.core.safeloader.find_class_and_methods(path, base_class=None) Attempts to find methods names from a given Python source file Parameters • path (str) - path to a Python source code file • method_pattern - compiled regex to match against method name • base_class (str or None) - only consider classes that inherit from a given base class (or classes that inherit from any class if None is given) Returns an ordered dictionary with classes as keys and methods as values Return type collections.OrderedDict avocado.core.safeloader.find_python_unittests(path) Attempts to find methods names from a given Python source file This is a simpler, albeit more strict and correct, alternative version to find class and methods (), in the sense that it checks for the (immediate) module name base class name.
+Parameters path (str) - path to a Python source code file Returns an ordered dictionary with classes as keys and methods as values Return type collections.OrderedDict avocado.core.safeloader.get_docstring_directives(docstring) Returns the values of the avocado docstring directives Parameters docstring (str) - the complete text used as documentation Return type builtin.list '''